Read G.E. Moore with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how G.E.
 Moore reasons when the first answer is not enough.

 Your view seems to depend on Common sense and Open question argument.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Common-sense analysis: he tests metaphysical ambition against propositions we seem more entitled to trust.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.